-The Nominating Committee plays a vital role in reinforcing the principles of transparency and meritocracy at the Bank.
+The Nominating Committee plays a vital role in reinforcing the principles of transparency, accountability and meritocracy at the Bank.
 It plans for board succession and ensures that only the most competent individuals capable of contributing to the success of the organisation are appointed.
-This includes reviewing all nominations for the appointment, election or re-election - as well as resignations or retirement - of Directors of the Bank and members of the Executive Committee.
-Remuneration Committee, Audit Committee, Risk Management Committee and Ethics and Conduct Committee.
-The Nominating Committee is also charged with determining annually whether or not a Director is independent, capable of carrying out the relevant duties and qualified to remain in office.
-In addition, it reviews nominations for and dismissals or resignations or retirement of senior management positions in the Bank, including the Chief Executive Officer (CEO), Deputy President, Chief Financial Officer, Chief Risk Officer and Chief Information Officer (Head, Group Operations and Technology).
+This includes reviewing all nominations for the appointment or reappointment, election or re-election as well as resignation or retirement of Directors and members of the Executive Committee, Remuneration Committee, Audit Committee, Risk Management Committee and Ethics and Conduct Committee.
+The Nominating Committee is also responsible for approving the appointments of directors to boards of key subsidiaries to ensure governance standards are aligned with the Bank's.
+On an annual basis, the Nominating Committee is charged with determining whether or not a Director is independent. capable of carrying out the relevant duties and qualified to remain in office.
+In addition, it reviews nominations for the appointment as well as dismissal, resignation or retirement of senior management, including the Chief Executive Officer (CEO), Deputy President, Chief Financial Officer, Chief Risk Officer and Chief Information Officer (Head.
+Group Operations and Technology).
 It makes recommendations to the Board on all such appointments, including the compensation package for offer of employment, promotion and cessation of employment.
 The Nominating Committee reviews obligations arising in the event of the termination of the contracts of service of executive Directors and senior management, to ensure such contracts contain fair and reasonable termination clauses.

-Audit Committee
+• Audit Committee

-The Audit Committee comprises Mr Chua Kim Chiu (Chairman), Mr Ooi Sang Kuang, Mr Tan Ngiap Joo and Ms Tan Yen Yen.
-All the Committee members are independent Directors.
-Three members, including the Chairman, have recent and relevant accounting or related financial management expertise or experience.
-The members have not been partners or directors of KPMG LLP, the external auditors for the financial year 2019, and none of them hold any financial interest in KPMG LLP.
+The Audit Committee comprises Mr Chua Kim Chiu (Chairman), Mr Ooi Sang Kuang, Dr Andrew Khoo, Mr Tan Ngiap Joo and Ms Tan Yen Yen.
+All Committee members are non-executive Directors.
+A majority of the Committee, i.e. Mr Chua Kim Chiu, Dr Andrew Khoo, Mr Tan Ngiap Joo and Ms Tan Yen Yen, are independent Directors.
+Four members, including the Chairman, have recent and relevant accounting or related financial management expertise or experience.
+Mr Chua Kim Chiu retired as a partner of PricewaterhouseCoopers LLP, the external auditor of the Bank, in 2016 and no longer holds any financial interest in PricewaterhouseCoopers LLP.
+The other members have not been partners or directors of PricewaterhouseCoopers LLP and none of them hold any financial interest in PricewaterhouseCoopers LLP.